-Hurricane season begins June 1, and Florida is at risk every year.
+Hurricane season begins in June and continues through November, with Florida is at risk every year.

 As part of UCF’s National Center for Integrated Coastal Research, Emrich conducts studies into planning for and responding to disasters.

-Here he offers some do’s and don’t’s to help you get ready for Hurricane Season 2019.
+Here he offers some do’s and don’t’s to help you get ready for hurricane season

 In the meantime, here’s some information we hope you find useful to help you prepare at home.

-Florida Hurricane Preparedness Tax Free Holiday: May 31—June 6
+Florida Hurricane Preparedness Tax Free Holiday: May 27-June 9

 Floridians can purchase qualified hurricane preparedness related items such as batteries and generators and will not be required to pay sales tax.
 This year the holiday is earlier to encourage people to plan early.
 Click for a list of qualified items.